VizCo1/VCustomControls/README.md

 - ```--tooltip-delay-ms```: Delay to start fading.
 - ```--offset```: Distance between the tooltip and the target.
 ## CustomEventPanel
+This custom component allows to easily send custom events that should be sent after an input.

 #### USS classes
 - ```VCustomEventPanelClass``` ("custom-event-panel"): Class added to the customEventPanel.